byronwasti/hugo-website/content/post/writing_a_ble_driver_in_rust.md

 First, there are no HAL traits for dealing with serial errors, so my driver has no device-agnostic way of dealing with the overrun error.

 Second, the `stm32f30x-hal` crate does not automatically reset the overrun error when it occurs.
 There is a similar issue for the SPI peripheral of this device, as noted here: [https://github.com/japaric/stm32f30x-hal/issues/13 ](https://github.com/japaric/stm32f30x-hal/issues/13).
 The proposed solution is to automatically handle the error when it occurs.
 However, is auto-resetting the error the correct way to handle this situation?
-Currently nobody other than the issue poster has responded to the issue, and there is a pull-request sitting with no responses which implements the auto-resetting of the SPI errors, which does not instill confidence in me that this issue will be resolved soon.
+Currently nobody other than the OP has responded to the issue, and there is a pull-request which implements the auto-resetting of the SPI errors sitting with no responses.
+This does not instill confidence in me that this issue will be resolved soon.

 So, as far as I can tell, there is no method for handling the overrun error in a clean, device-agnostic way.
 I decided to implement a workaround that allows users of the driver to have a device-specific handling of errors.
 To do this, I added a method which takes in a closure which will be run on the UART registers.